 Candidates planning to teach in elementary schools must not only meet the requirements for graduation from Belhaven University but also must complete courses specified for teacher licensure.
 All course requirements are subject to change reflecting requirements from the Mississippi Department of Education.
-Prospective elementary teachers major in Elementary Education K-6 while identifying two additional areas of concentrations.
-The two concentrations lead to teacher certification endorsements: one required in Reading and the other endorsement to be of the candidates choosing.
-Prospective students desiring to teach at the middle/high school levels should major in the subject/content area in which they plan to earn their degree and should also consider the Dual Enrollment option leading to the Mississippi Alternate Route to Teacher Certification (see page 77 of this Catalogue for a complete explanation of this option or contact the Director of the Graduate School of Education).
+Prospective elementary teachers major in Elementary Education K-6 while identifying two additional areas of endorsements.
+The two endorsements lead to teacher certification endorsements: one required in Reading and the other endorsement to be of the candidate's choosing.
+Prospective students desiring to teach at the middle/high school levels should major in the subject/content area in which they plan to earn their degree and should also consider the Dual Enrollment option leading to the Mississippi Alternate Route to Teacher Certification (see more information in this Catalogue for a complete explanation of this option or contact the Director of the Graduate School of Education).